 What can you do with basil oil cubes?

 Basil olive oil cubes are perfect for salad dressing as all I need to add is a vinegar and some spices like salt, fresh garlic.
-Other times you can use these oils for sauteing veggies or meat.
+You can add them to a vegan Caesar salad dressing, too.
+Other times you can use these oils for sautéing veggies or meat.